elskwid/devenv/README.md

 To run, `devenv` requires a couple of things:

 * `personal` directory
+* environment definitions
-* `personal/envs.yml` file that lists out our environments
+  - `personal/envs.yml` a single file that lists out our environments
+  - **AND/OR**
+  - `personal/envs/*.yml` individual files that define environments

 #### What a specific devenv needs